Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

     * A list of nodes found that are not categorized on the system.

-      **NOTE:** This list is important as it could include misspellings of nodes that should be included!
+      **`Note`:** This list is important as it could include misspellings of nodes that should be included!

     * A list of cell-by-cell warnings of misspellings and other nit-picking items that CANU has autocorrected on the system.

 #### Check Warnings

-***Critically***, the Warnings output will contain a section headed "Node type could not be determined for the following".
-This needs to be carefully reviewed because it may contain site uplinks that are not tracked by CANU, but may also contain mis-spelled or miscategorized nodes.
+***Critical:*** The Warnings output will contain a section headed "Node type could not be determined for the following".
+This needs to be carefully reviewed because it may contain site uplinks that are not tracked by CANU but may also contain mis-spelled or mis-categorized nodes.
+As an example:

 For example: